uhhhm/CS.11.05-Quiz-5.1/README.md

 int[] myArray2 = {2,4,6,8,10,12,14,16};

-zip(myArray1, myArray2) → {1,3,5,7,9,2,4,6,8,10,12,14,16}
+combine(myArray1, myArray2) → {1,3,5,7,9,2,4,6,8,10,12,14,16}

 2. Given two arrays of integers of equal length, write a method called zip that zips together all elements in each array into one larger array.
 The method zip will return a new one dimensional array of integers.
+The returned array will not necessarily be sorted.

 int[] myArray1 = {1,3,5,7,9};